 How Organizations Choose Impact Litigation – Phil Telfeyan (Fri)

 This workshop led by guest speaker Phil Telfeyan will highlight the criteria that organizations utilize in their evaluation of potential constitutional challenges they can support.
 Impact litigation groups like the American Civil Liberties Union (ACLU) and Equal Justice Under Law have limited resources, and that means difficult decisions must be made about which challenges are likely to have the greatest impact.
 Our own advocacy groups can learn from this decision-making process how to select challenges of their own.

 Building Relationships in the Legislature – Mary Sue Molnar (Fri, Sat)

 If you want to be effective, you must work with the law-makers chosen by the voters.
 This means getting to know them, and learning who your friends and enemies are, so that you can either amend or block bad legislation from passing and encourage good legislation to be introduced.
 Guest speaker and veteran advocate Mary Sue Molnar will give you some tools and practice in what to do and how to achieve more in your state’s legislature.

-Tracking/Analyzing Proposed Legislation – Larry Neely & Brenda Jones (Fri, Sat)
+Tracking/Analyzing Proposed Legislation – Larry Neely (Fri, Sat)

 So they’ve introduced another bad bill… At least, you think so.
 But how do you analyze what it really does and develop a rational and convincing response that will stop it from passing?
 Find out some analysis tips and try working up some talking points in this workshop led by veteran New Mexico legislative advocate Larry Neely and Maryland advocate Brenda Jones.

-Eight Fundamentals to Starting an Organization – Robin Vanderwall (Fri, Sat)
+Eight Fundamentals to Launching an Affiliate – Robin Vanderwall (Fri, Sat)

 Support Groups How-To – Panel (Fri, Sat)

 Support groups are a great way to get started when there are only a handful of advocates in a state.
 They are also a good tool for growth for more seasoned organizations.
-Come hear from seasoned support group leaders how to launch and maintain a healthy, long-running group using the Fearless model.
+Come hear from seasoned support group leaders how to launch and maintain a healthy, long-running group, with a focus on using the Fearless model.

 Low Hanging Fruit – Smaller Challenges Advocates Might File – Paul Dubbeling (Fri, Sat)

-Attorney Paul Dubbeling will share his vision for how we use winnable challenges (low-hanging fruit) to existing registration schemes as a means to begin dismantling the more onerous and difficult-to-challenge registration restrictions and requirements from state to state.
+Attorney and guest speaker Paul Dubbeling will share his vision for how we can use winnable challenges (low-hanging fruit) to existing registration schemes as a means to begin dismantling the more onerous and difficult-to-challenge registration restrictions and requirements from state to state.

-Effective Fund Raising Strategies – Richard Mori & Robin Vanderwall (Fri, Sat)
+Fundraising 101: The Mechanics of Raising Money – Richard Mori and Robin Vanderwall (Fri, Sat)

 Parole, Probation, Supervised Release, and Registration: What’s the Difference? –“Dolly Madison”, Barbara Gail, Kevin Fuller (Fri, Sat)

-What is different between parole, probation, and supervised release?
-What are my rights when I am still supervised?
-How do those rights change when I’m done and “just” on the registry?
-When is it okay to stand up for my rights, and when is it better to toe the line?
+This workshop will provide an overview and discussion of community supervision: What are the differences between probation & parole?
+What are the standards that apply?
+When is it appropriate to stand up for my rights and when should I toe the line?
 And how can I tell the difference?
 How do registration requirements change once supervision has been completed?
 These are just some of the things you can learn about in this workshop.